mahynski/pychemauth/docs/quickstart.rst

 Note that you may be prompted to restart the runtime after installing pychemauth, which is normal.
-You can restart from the top menu (Runtime > Restart runtime) or us the python code below.
+You can restart from the top menu (Runtime > Restart runtime) or use the python code below.

 .. code-block:: python
    :linenos: